ramilchai/dictionary_exercise_april2021/README.md

 ### Simple loop over dictionary

-Now let's loop over the dictionary and save the top level value to a list called `pokedex`.
+Now let's loop over the dictionary and save the top level value (i.e. everything but the key) to a list called `pokedex`.

+Note: This is just an exercise.  `pokedex` will not be used further.

 ```python
 # Your code here
 ```

-#### Sort of a side question:

-> The list we just made is the information for every pokemon in the dataset without the names.

-> What is a built in function that allows us to create a list of tuples that "zip" the names and the values together?

 ```python